magentabusiness/magentabusiness.github.io/docs/samples/monoz/LPWA_GPS_Tracker_with_monoZ.md

 ### Create dashboard to visualise telemetry data

 Turn on monoZero and send telemetry data to cloud.
-Open your device details in Centra-IoT OSS / ThingsBoard platform, **Latest telemetry** tab.
+Open your device details in Centra-IoT OSS / IoT Hub platform, **Latest telemetry** tab.
 Select the **latitude** and **longitude** keys and click on "**Show on Widget**" button.

 ![image](/images/samples/monoz/monoZero-17.png)